The Importance of Crawl Budget for SEO.

 Managing your crawl budget effectively can help Googlebot focus on the pages that matter most for your website’s SEO.
 Here are some key strategies to maximise your crawl budget:

-• Improve Site Speed:
+- Improve Site Speed:

 One of the simplest ways to improve your crawl budget is by speeding up your site.
 Slow-loading pages can waste crawl budget because Googlebot spends more time crawling fewer pages.
-By improving your site’s load times, you allow Googlebot to crawl more pages during each visit.
+By improving your site’s load times, you allow Googlebot to crawl more pages during each visit. - Use Internal Links:

 Internal links help guide Googlebot to your most important pages.
 Well-structured internal linking ensures that every valuable page gets crawled.
-It’s also essential to fix any broken links because they can disrupt the crawling process and waste crawl budget on non-existent pages.
+It’s also essential to fix any broken links because they can disrupt the crawling process and waste crawl budget on non-existent pages. - Flat Website Architecture:

 A flat website structure means that every page on your site is easily accessible within a few clicks from the homepage.
-This setup allows link authority to flow through your site more efficiently, increasing the likelihood that Google will crawl all of your important pages.
+This setup allows link authority to flow through your site more efficiently, increasing the likelihood that Google will crawl all of your important pages. - Avoid Orphan Pages:

 Orphan pages—pages with no internal or external links—are difficult for Google to discover.
-Make sure every page on your site has at least one link pointing to it, ensuring that Googlebot can find and index all of your content.
+Make sure every page on your site has at least one link pointing to it, ensuring that Googlebot can find and index all of your content. - Limit Duplicate Content:

 Duplicate content not only confuses users but can also waste your crawl budget.
 When Googlebot crawls repetitive or unnecessary pages, it reduces the time available to crawl your important content.
 Use tools to identify and remove duplicate pages to keep your crawl budget focused on high-priority pages.